 What do Oprah Winfrey, Richard Branson, and Tom Brady have in common?
 They are all great communicators.
-Each has the ability to connect with an audience, engage and inspire.
-They can win over hearts and minds with their natural communication skills.
-You can bet that at some point each of them has focused on how to improve communication skills.
+Each has the ability to connect with an audience, engage emotionally, and inspire action.
+With their natural communication skills, they can win over hearts and minds.
+You can bet that each of them has intentionally worked to improve communication skills throughout their careers.

-Being an effective communicator is critical to success, whether in the workplace or your personal life.
-Effective communication helps you translate your thoughts and intentions into easily understood messages.
+Being an effective communicator is critical to success, whether in the workplace or personal relationships.
+Effective communication allows you to translate your ideas and intentions into messages that are easily understood and well-received.

 1. Ask For Feedback